Mark J. Mahoney

 Graduated from the University of Notre Dame in 1971, Mark Mahoney received his law degree in 1974 from the State University of New York Law School at Buffalo.
 Beginning with the firm of Doyle, Diebold & Bermingham and up to the present time with his firm of Harrington & Mahoney, he has always engaged in the private practice of criminal law.
 Mark is admitted to practice in all New York courts and the Supreme Court of the United States.
 He is one of the few attorneys admitted to practice in all four federal district courts in New York.

 Mr. Mahoney is a member of the National Association of Criminal Defense Lawyers ("NACDL"), which he has represented on several occasions as amicus curiae.
-He is now an elected member of the Board of Directors of the NACDL, the first member of that Board from Buffalo, or even the Western part of New York, since John Condon, one of the founders of NACDL in1958.
+He served two terms as an elected member of the Board of Directors of NACDL.
 He is a Past President (1990-91) of the New York State Association of Criminal Defense Lawyers.
-Mark was also a long-time member of the Board of Directors of the New York State Defenders Association For several years very early in his career Mark was Chair of the Criminal Law Committee of the Erie County Bar Association.
+Mark was also a long-time member of the Board of Directors of the New York State Defenders Association.
+For several years very early in his career Mark was Chair of the Criminal Law Committee of the Erie County Bar Association.
 He served for 16 years on the Erie Conty Youth Services Board, as a member and Chair.

-A member of the New York State Bar Association, Mr. Mahoney sits on the Executive Committee of the Criminal Justice Section.
-Mr. Mahoney is also member of the Criminal Lawyers Association, in Canada, and the National Organization for the Reform of Marijuana Laws (NORML) Legal Committee.
+A member of the New York State Bar Association, Mr. Mahoney sat on the Executive Committee of the Criminal Justice Section for more than eight years.
+Mr. Mahoney is also member of the Criminal Lawyers Association, in Canada, and the Legal Committee of the National Organization for the Reform of Marijuana Laws (NORML).

-Mark has frequently appeared as a lecturer in educational programs sponsored by such organizations as the New York State Bar Association, the National Association of Criminal Defense Lawyers and the New York State Association of Criminal Defense Lawyers, the Erie County Bar Association, the New York Defenders Association, the New York State Division of Criminal Justice Services, the State University of New York Law School, the Women's Bar Association of the State of New York, the Radio-Television News Directors Association and the Practicing Law Institute (PLI), the Law Society of Upper Canada and the Criminal Lawyers Association and the Ontario Judges Association.
+Mark has frequently appeared as a lecturer in educational programs sponsored by such organizations as the New York State Bar Association, the National Association of Criminal Defense Lawyers and the New York State Association of Criminal Defense Lawyers, the Florida, Arkansas, Texas, Michigan and South Carolina Associations of Criminal Defense Lawyers, the Erie County Bar Association, the New York Defenders Association, the New York State Division of Criminal Justice Services, the State University of New York Law School, the Women's Bar Association of the State of New York, the Radio-Television News Directors Association and the Practicing Law Institute (PLI), the Law Society of Upper Canada and the Criminal Lawyers Association and the Ontario Judges Association.

 Mr. Mahoney was a lecturer in law at the State University of New York at Buffalo between 1984 and 1990, where he taught courses in Appellate Practice, Trial Practice and both basic and advanced Criminal Procedure.